DynasticSponge/Frederick2/readme.md

 ## Contributing

-This is a hobby project for me to have fun learning and tweaking.
-I'm more than happy to share the results with whomever wants to make use of it.
-If you are interested in contributing however, please open an issue and we can discuss what you would like to do.
+This is a hobby project for me to have fun learning new things and tweaking the results.
+If someone is interested, I'm more than happy to share the work/results with whomever wants to make use of it.

-Thanks
+If you are interested in contributing however, please open an issue and we can discuss what it is you would like to tackle.

+Thanks!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)